matthewantonis-georgiancollege/Java_COMP1008/Assignment2MA/README.md

 # Assignment 2:

+Message to Prof:
+- Added Junit Library because it wasn't in my original upload.
+- No code has changed for 3 weeks as you see.

 ## Contents:
 - This repository contains a simple Java project which simulates a basic bank account management system.
 It includes two main classes, Account.java and Bank.java, and is tested with a Testings.Java.